 Clare Dimer is a senior social worker in WA’s Department of Health.
-In this talk she talks of the challenges faced by indigenous Australians today.
+In this talk, she discusses the challenges Aboriginal and Torres Strait Islanders face today.

-At the beginning of the 18th century there were over 250 languages spoken in Australia.
-By the start of this century only 150 are in daily use.
-Language and culture pay a huge part in healthcare and an understanding of this should helps inform how we – as doctors, nurses, social workers – can help our indigenous patients.
+At the beginning of the 18th century, there were over 250 languages spoken in Australia.
+By the start of this century, only 150 are in daily use.
+Language and culture play a huge part in healthcare, and an understanding of this should help inform how we – as doctors, nurses, and social workers – can help our Aboriginal and Torres Strait Islander patients.

 This talk was recorded live at DFTB18 in Melbourne, Australia.
-With the theme of ‘Science and Story’ we pushed our speakers to step out of their comfort zones and consider why we do what we do.
-Caring for children is not just about acquiring the scientific knowhow but also about taking a look beyond a diagnosis or clinical conundrum at the patient and their families.
-Tickets for DFTB19, which will be held in London, UK, are now on sale from www.dftb19.com.
+With the theme of ‘Science and Story,’ we pushed our speakers to step out of their comfort zones and consider why we do what we do.
+Caring for children is about acquiring scientific knowledge and looking beyond a diagnosis or clinical conundrum at the patient and their families.

-If you want our podcasts delivered straight to your listening device then subscribe to our iTunes feed or check out the RSS feed.
-If you are more a fan of the visual medium then subscribe to our YouTube channel.
+If you want our podcasts delivered to your listening device, subscribe to our iTunes feed or check out the RSS feed.
+If you are more of a fan of the visual medium, then subscribe to our YouTube channel.
 Please embrace the spirit of FOAMed and spread the word.

 Braithwaite J, Hibbert PD, Jaffe A, White L, Cowell CT, Harris MF, Runciman WB, Hallahan AR, Wheaton G, Williams HM, Murphy E. Quality of health care for children in Australia, 2012-2013.
 Jama.
 2018 Mar 20;319(11):1113-24.